Enlightenment and Buddhahood

 If you want to imagine what my experience is like, a low-level dose of mushrooms or psilocybin drops is probably the closest thing.
 It’s nice being with people when they have taken these, it’s like having visitors to my way of being.

 To get to this state I completely smashed through all the boundaries of the existing paradigm that humans experience.
-It’s very hard to describe but it was a process of simultaneously reintegrating all shadows and removing every single part of my experience; the only bits that grew back are the heart-felt truth of my experience in this moment.
+It’s very hard to describe but it was a process of simultaneously reintegrating all shadows and removing every single fixed part of my experience; the only bits that remain are the heart-felt truth of my experience in this moment.

 A lot of this is all the aspects of experience that no-one else has been to; the interconnected nature of reality that feels like the Universe is an expression of a chaotic psychosis; the inherent oppression of the feminine energy, which presented as hundred of hours of rape visualisations; all the disgusting parts of our beings; and all the chaos and despair of the Universe.